Quick overview

 The possibility to return without giving a reason is undoubtedly one of the main advantages of shopping online.
 A no-reason return simply means that as a consumer you are not obliged to explain to the retailer why you have decided to withdraw from the contract.
 However, this option only applies to goods that you purchase remotely, i.e. over the internet, by phone or through catalogue sales.

 You may also have come across the practice of some sellers who try to discourage customers from returning goods.
 For example, by using a complicated returns process or requiring original packaging.
-However, we have good news for you, because the law is clear on this – if the consumer returns the goods within the 14-day period, the trader is obliged to take them back and refund your money.
+However, we have good news for you, because the law is clear on this point – if the consumer returns the goods within the 14-day period, the trader is obliged to take them back and refund your money.

 What is the procedure for returning goods from an e-shop?